 If you need to take a statistics class in college, there’s a simple answer to the problem of which book to choose, isn’t there?
 Yes, it’s whatever your instructor recommends.
 Or even better, whatever your examiner recommends.

-Salkind is an exception to that last point.
-My edition of his book gives instructions for using SPSS throughout – which is fine if you’re a student and your college gives you SPSS access, but not much help for the lone UX professional without SPSS or the $5000 necessary to purchase it.
+If you want one that is mostly about using a statistics package, then Neil Salkind publishes a series of books that are tightly integrated with statistical software.
+I made the mistake of buying one that uses SPSS throughout – which is fine if you’re a student and your college gives you SPSS access, but not much help for the lone UX professional without SPSS or the $5000 necessary to purchase it.
 While checking my references for this article, I found out that he’s also written a version of this book that refers to Excel.
-I wish I’d known that before purchasing his book.
+There’s also one that has the most popular statistics program in use now: R. I wish I’d known that before purchasing his book.

 To get familiar with the tests without formulas

-Fortunately, I found one statistics book aimed at college students that firmly relegates all of the formulas to the back, where they’re out of sight: Frances Clegg’s Simple Statistics: A Course Book for the Social Sciences.
+I found one statistics book aimed at college students that firmly relegates all of the formulas to the back, where they’re out of sigh, and has some fun cartoons:

 Because the formulas are at the back, you don’t encounter them until you’ve understood why you might need one and how to use it.
 And even when you do turn to them, you’ll find that Clegg describes every formula in terms of a series of simple steps before you get to the full-on mathematical symbols.
 If you don’t want to grapple with Excel’s statistical functions, you could possibly just use Excel as a sort of calculator to help you through the individual steps as she lays them out.